Hizar62/Hizar62/README.md

 - 🏢 Graduated in Computer Science from the University of Gujrat.

-- 🔭 Currently working on Flutter, Django and Machine Learning.
+- 🔭 Currently working on Flutter, Django and Gen AI.

 - 💬 Ask me about **Flutter, Python**